wix/stylable/site/docs/references/mixin-syntax.md

 ---

-**Stylable** mixins enable you to reuse complex styles and CSS behaviors, and apply them to any ruleset during build time.
+**Stylable** mixins enable you to reuse complex styles and CSS behaviors, defined in CSS or Javascript, and apply them to any style-rule during build time.

 Here are some examples of when you can use mixins: